-Can crypto wallets be hacked?
+Can Ethereum smart contracts be hacked?

 Many new Blockchain users and developers think that the Blockchain offers the ultimate security solution to whatever use case we want to create.
 Unfortunately, this is not the case and any Blockchain component could be hacked.
 Therefore, can crypto wallets be hacked?